dev3mike/jwb/README.md

 - 🎭 Animated transitions
 - 🔧 Built with TailwindCSS and ShadCN for beautiful UI

-## Quick Start
+## Create your own portfolio

-**To create your own portfolio, click on the "Use this template" button above or follow these steps:**
+**To create your own portfolio, click on the "Use this template" button above**

+## Run locally & build for production

 1. Clone the repository: